bassmalabel/SQL3_Uni_Labs/readme.md

 ## Lab 1: Basics of SQL and Table Creation
 Introduction to creating `relational tables`, `applying constraints`, and `executing basic SQL queries`.

-## Lab 2: Relationships and Constraints
+## Lab 2: Object types and Inheritence
-Focused on defining relationships between tables using `foreign keys` and exploring data integrity with `constraints`.
+Focused on defining Object types using the concepts of Relational Object Database, and exploring the hierarchy between types in a database.

-## Lab 3: Advanced Queries
+## Lab 3: Referenced Objects
-Covered `advanced SQL queries`, including `aggregate` functions and `subqueries`.
+Covered the concept of references in a relational object database, which replaces the concept of foreign key in traditional relational databases, and exploring how is this a better solution to represent relationships between different entities.

 ## Lab 4: Object Types and Collections
-Introduced `object-relational` features like user-defined object `types` and `collections`.
+Introduced the concept of `collections` and nested tables, to store multiple entities that belong to one record in a table.

 ## Lab 5: Referential Collections
 Explored the use of collections of referenecs and nested tables in SQL.